 We are currently working closely with Healthwatch on how we will both share information about health care services.
 Further information will be included in an edition of the local Healthwatch newsletter in the autumn.

 The Care Quality Commission (CQC) is responsible for safeguarding appropriate standards of quality and safety within health and social care in England.

 The CQC registers, and therefore licenses, all adult health and social care providers, including NHS foundation trusts, and monitors providers’ compliance with their registration requirements on an ongoing basis.
 If concerns are raised as to how a care provider is operating, there are a range of actions the CQC can take.

 Monitor and the CQC

 Monitor and the CQC work closely together and have distinct but complementary roles.
 When we look at the leadership of an NHS foundation trust, we look particularly at whether it is meeting the required quality standards, as judged by the CQC, as well as looking at the foundation trust’s financial strength.

-If the CQC has a concern about the quality of care being delivered at an NHS foundation trust, they will inform Monitor so we can work together to ensure that appropriate and joined-up regulatory action is taken.
-Likewise, if Monitor is made aware of any issues regarding the provision of healthcare by a foundation trust which we feel would help the CQC in its regulatory capacity, we will communicate this to them.
+If the CQC has a concern about the quality of care being delivered at an NHS foundation trust, itwill inform Monitor so we can work together to ensure that appropriate and joined-up regulatory action is taken.
+Likewise, if Monitor is made aware of any issues regarding the provision of health care by a foundation trust which we feel would help the CQC in its regulatory capacity, we will let them know.